Join Us for Fall 2014!

 Other Important Information

-Arrange for official transcripts to be sent from your high school (as well as any colleges or universities that you may have received credit from).
+Arrange for official transcripts to be sent from your high school (as well as any colleges or universities from which you may have received credit).
 Simply contact the school(s) and request for official transcripts to be mailed to: